torchnyu/blog/_posts/2020-01-25-hey-man-i-have-a-startup-idea.md

 And don't purposefully keep the idea vague for fear that I will steal it.
 I know, you watched The Social Network and immediately became terrified of some *nerd* stealing your idea and becoming a billionaire.
-However your idea is probably not as important as you think.
-Mark Zuckerberg didn't become a billionaire because of the idea.
+Your idea is probably not as important as you think.
+Mark Zuckerberg didn't become a billionaire just because of the idea.
 Facebook wasn't exactly a groundbreaking concept at the time.
 MySpace and Friendster were a thing, and even before that, someone *probably* thought "hey, what if, there were like a website